OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 # Tabnabbing

-Attack is described in details into this [article](https://www.owasp.org/index.php/Reverse_Tabnabbing).
+Attack is described in detail in this [article](https://www.owasp.org/index.php/Reverse_Tabnabbing).

-To resume, it's the capacity from a new opened page to act on parent page's content or location via the back link exposed by the **opener** javascript object instance.
+To summarize, it's the capacity to act on parent page's content or location from a newly opened page via the back link exposed by the **opener** javascript object instance.

-It apply to html link or javascript `window.open` function using the attribute/instruction `target` to specify a [target loading location](https://www.w3schools.com/tags/att_a_target.asp) that do not replace the current location and then let the current window/tab available.
+It applies to html link or a javascript `window.open` function using the attribute/instruction `target` to specify a [target loading location](https://www.w3schools.com/tags/att_a_target.asp) that does not replace the current location and then makes the current window/tab available.

-To prevent this issue the following actions are available:
+To prevent this issue, the following actions are available:

 Cut the back link between the parent and the child pages:
 - For html link:
-    - To cut this back link then add the attribute `rel="noopener"` on the tag used to create the link from the parent page to the child page.
-This attribute value cut the link but, depending on the browser, let referrer information be present in the request to the child page.
+    - To cut this back link, add the attribute `rel="noopener"` on the tag used to create the link from the parent page to the child page.
+This attribute value cuts the link, but depending on the browser, lets referrer information be present in the request to the child page.
-    - To remove also the referrer information then use this attribute value: `rel="noopener noreferrer"`.
+    - To also remove the referrer information use this attribute value: `rel="noopener noreferrer"`.
 - For javascript `window.open` function, add the values `noopener,noreferrer` in the [windowFeatures](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) parameter of the `window.open` function.

-As the behavior using the elements above is different between the browsers either using html link or javascript to open a window (or tab) then use this configuration to maximize the cross supports:
+As the behavior using the elements above is different between the browsers, either use html link or javascript to open a window (or tab), then use this configuration to maximize the cross supports:

-- For html link, add the attribute `rel="noopener noreferrer"` for every links.
+- For html link, add the attribute `rel="noopener noreferrer"` to every link.
 - For Javascript, use this function to open a window (or tab):

 ``` javascript